BA (Hons), HDFA, PGCE, SFHEA

 All staff within the course team act as senior members of practice led societies including the Performance Design Educators Collective (PDEC) and The Society of British Theatre Design (SBTD) as well as OISTAT and USITT.
 All Masters students are invited to contribute to the course Industry Liaison Group (ILG) which will always include members from both the theatre and film industries.

-The MA Historical costume course enjoys the company of leading academics including emeritus professor scenographer Professor Pamela Howard OBE, author of What is Scenography?
-(2002, 2009 and 2019), Oscar winning designer and AUB Honorary Fellows Jenny Beavan OBE (designer of The Kings Speech, Sherlock Holmes and The Chronicles of Cranford) as well as leading costume maker and Honorary fellow Jane Law.
+The MA Historical costume course enjoys the company of leading academics including emeritus professor scenographer Professor Pamela Howard, OBE, author of What is Scenography?
+(2002, 2009 and 2019), Oscar-winning designer, and AUB Honorary Fellows Jenny Beavan, OBE (designer of The King's Speech, Sherlock Holmes and Cranford) as well as leading costume maker and Honorary fellow Jane Law.
 The course also regularly invites leading TV costume designer Claire Collins, designer for the BBC studios production Father Brown, to talk to our students.
 There may also be the opportunity to learn from work-placement opportunities once the pandemic restrictions are lifted.

 Looking to be inspired?
 Browse our gallery of student work – you can find more in our Student Journal, too.

 When you're ready to apply, you'll need to head to our online application form to apply directly to us.

 We encourage you to apply early so that you have time to organise accommodation and to arrange for a visa (if required) before you enrol.

 We encourage applications from students with a broad range of qualifications and experiences.
 We'll take into consideration the knowledge and skills that have been developed inside and outside the classroom, as well as your previous qualifications.
 We aim to interview all applicants who demonstrate the potential to succeed on the course.
 Interviews are used to assess whether you have the necessary skills and capabilities and whether this programme is appropriate to your interests and aspirations.